 Q: Do I have a right to withdraw my child from Relationships and Sex Education?

-A: Parents will have a right to withdraw their child from sex education delivered as part of RSE in secondary schools which, unless there are exceptional circumstances, should be granted up to three terms before their child turns 16.
+A: Parents will continue to have a right to request to withdraw their child from sex education delivered as part of RSE in secondary schools which, unless there are exceptional circumstances, should be granted up to three terms before their child turns 16.
 At this point, if the child themselves wishes to receive sex education rather than be withdrawn, the school should make arrangements for this to happen in one of the three terms before the child turns 16 - the legal age of sexual consent.

 There is no right to withdraw from Relationships Education at primary or secondary as we believe the contents of these subjects – such as family, friendship, safety (including online safety) – are important for all children to be taught.

 Q: Has the government listened to the views of my community in introducing these subjects?

 A: A thorough engagement process, involving a public call for evidence and discussions with over 90 organisations, as well as the public consultation on the draft regulations and guidance, has informed the key decisions on these subjects.
 The consultation received over 11,000 responses from teachers, schools, expert organisations, young people and parents – these responses have helped finalise the statutory guidance.

 Q: Will my child be taught about LGBT relationships?

 A: Pupils should be taught about the society in which they are growing up.
 These subjects are designed to foster respect for others and for difference, and educate pupils about healthy relationships.

 Pupils should receive teaching on LGBT content during their school years.
 Teaching children about the society that we live in and the different types of loving, healthy relationships that exist can be done in a way that respects everyone.
 Primary schools are strongly encouraged and enabled to cover LGBT content when teaching about different types of families.